 Growth and Development

-Founded in 2002 as a spin-off from CEA-Leti, a leading European micro- and nanotechnologies R&D centre as well as Sofradir, a leading manufacturer of cooled IR detectors, ULIS began operations with a legacy of more than 40 years of infrared technology know-how and a long-established silicon manufacturing infrastructure.
-Located in Veurey-Voroize, France (close to major hi-tech center Grenoble), ULIS employs 140 staff and has access to close to 500 scientists and engineers from the CEA-Leti with which it continues to have a strong R&D partnership.
-This partnership includes a recent collaboration on a EUR 26M project to develop a new line of infrared sensors to fill an unmet need in applications trying to maximize energy efficiency.
+ULIS was founded in 2002.
+It is a spin-off from CEA-Leti, a leading European micro- and nanotechnologies R&D institution and Sofradir, the global leader in cooled IR detectors.
+ULIS began operations with a legacy of more than 40 years of infrared technology know-how and a long-established silicon manufacturing infrastructure.
+Located in Veurey-Voroize, France (close to major hi-tech center Grenoble), ULIS employs 160 staff and has access to close to 500 scientists and engineers from the CEA-Leti with which it continues to have a strong R&D partnership.

-With the exception of 2009, ULIS has achieved double-digit compound growth since its founding and revenues reached EUR 45M in 2011.
-The company was among one of the first to deploy its IR sensors in cameras used to conduct health checks at Asian airports during the 2003 SARS outbreak.
-IR cameras using ULIS products were also used for health check monitoring at Chinese airports during the 2008 Olympics in Beijing.
+ULIS is a firm on the rise.
+It has more than 500,000 products deployed in the field.
+It has experienced double-digit compound growth since its founding.
+The company was among one of the first to deploy its thermal image sensors in cameras used to conduct health monitoring at Asian airports during the 2003 SARS outbreak.
+More recently, infrared cameras using ULIS products have been used to detect high body temperatures of passengers at airport terminals who might have contracted Ebola.
 Today, its product lines include military-grade IR sensors that are used in handheld goggles, thermal cameras for ground vehicle situation awareness and other military gear.

-ULIS’ Large Format IR Image Sensors Offer Higher Resolution and More Cost Savings
+ULIS’ Large Format XGA Thermal Image Sensors Offer Higher Resolution and More Cost Savings

 Similar to all manufacturers, the pressure to lower costs is unrelenting.
 Reducing the pixel pitch size while improving gains in performance has been ULIS’ main thrust.
-It has accomplished a steady reduction in the pixel pitch size of its IR imaging sensors from 35 micron to 25 micron and then to 17-micron and lower.
-For example, ULIS’ 17-micron 1024 x 768 IR imaging sensors, introduced two years ago, use one of the largest uncooled IR sensor formats available.
-It doubles the number pixels in the array over earlier IR models.
-With a smaller pixel pitch size come two major advantages:
+It has accomplished a steady reduction in the pixel pitch size of its IR imaging sensors from 35 micron to 25 micron and then to 17-micron.
+ULIS was the first to introduce a 17-micron 1024 x 768 IR imaging sensors to the market.
+This megapixel product remains one of the largest thermal image sensor formats available.
+It doubled the number pixels in the array over earlier models.
+With smaller pixel pitch sizes come two major advantages:

 - Improved image resolution, as one can squeeze more pixels onto an IR imaging sensor.